-- Micronet is a publicly-traded company on the Tel Aviv Stock Exchange ("TASE").
-The purchase price takes into consideration the average price per Micronet share for the 12 month period prior to the Closing Date.
-The average price per Micronet share for the 12 month period prior to the Closing Date was approximately 2.2 NIS, whereas the purchase price was 2.1 NIS. - In addition to the cash consideration paid in the transaction as aforementioned, additional consideration for the Sellers is attributable to their expectation that the new controlling shareholders of Micronet together with the management team, will be able to use their experience, abilities and expertise to increase Micronet's value and thereby increase the value of the remaining shares held by the Sellers.
+- · Micronet is a publicly-traded company on the Tel Aviv Stock Exchange ("TASE").
+The purchase price takes into consideration the average price per Micronet share for the 12 month period prior to the Closing Date was approximately 2.2 NIS, whereas the purchase price was 2.1 NIS. - In addition to the cash consideration paid in the transaction as aforementioned, additional consideration for the Sellers is attributable to their expectation that the new controlling shareholders of Micronet together with the management team, will be able to use their experience, abilities and expertise to increase Micronet's value and thereby increase the value of the remaining shares held by the Sellers.
 Accordingly, the transaction was structured so that the Sellers continue to be stockholders of Micronet.
-The Sellers hold approximately 30% of the company's outstanding share capital following the Acquisition. - In addition, we believe that the transaction may create an opportunity to merge other related valuable businesses and activities owned by Lapis into Micronet, which would turn Micronet into a larger group with diverse businesses, while at the same time lowering Micronet's risk of operating a single line of business. - The track record of Lapis management team and their proven experience in growing companies has been a major role in the pricing of the transaction. - Approximately 50% of the gain is created following the technical measurement of non-controlling interest at fair value which is much lower than the noncontrolling interests' proportionate share of identifiable net assets.
+The Sellers hold approximately 30% of the company's outstanding share capital following the Acquisition. - · In addition, we believe that the transaction may create an opportunity to merge other related valuable businesses and activities owned by Lapis into Micronet, which would turn Micronet into a larger group with diverse businesses, while at the same time lowering Micronet's risk of operating a single line of business. - · The track record of Lapis management team and their proven experience in growing companies has been a major role in the pricing of the transaction. - · Approximately 50% of the gain is created following the technical measurement of non-controlling interest at fair value which is much lower than the non-controlling interests' proportionate share of identifiable net assets.